maldoinc/wireup/docs/pages/testing.md

 ## Overriding

-While wireup tries to make it as easy as possible to test services by not modifying the underlying classes in any way even when decorated, sometimes you need to be able to swap a service object on the fly for a different one such as a mock.
+Sometimes you need to be able to swap a service object on the fly for a different one such as a mock.

-This process can be useful in testing autowired targets such as an api endpoint for which there is no easy way to pass a mock object as it's not being called directly by the test.

-The `container.override` property provides access to a number of useful methods which will help temporarily overriding dependencies (See [override manager](class/override_manager.md)).
+The `container.override` property provides access to a number of useful methods and context managers which help with overriding dependencies
+(See [override manager](class/override_manager.md)).

 !!! info "Good to know"
     * Overriding only applies to future autowire calls.
-    * It is possible to override services directly.
     * Once a singleton service has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
         * You will need to call `container.clear_initialized_objects()` and then override the desired service.
 This will make the container use the override when the new copy of the service is being built.
-    * When using interfaces and/or qualifiers, override the interface and/or qualifier rather than the implementation that will be injected.
+    * When using injecting interfaces and/or qualifiers, override the interface and/or qualifier rather than the implementation that will be injected.

 ### Examples